Exploratory Studies Highlight

 Q: How many classes/credits should I take each semester?

-A: You should consult the Undergraduate Catalog to see what your intended major recommends.
+A: Students should consult the undergraduate catalog to see what the intended major recommends.
 However, most majors require 15-16 credits a semester, meaning typically 5 courses a semester plus a lab or physical education possibly.
-The range of credits for a full-time student is 12-18.
-Students taking over 18 credits is considered an overload and will require
+The range of credits for a full-time student is 12-19.
+Students taking over 19 credits is considered an overload and will require additional tuition.

 Q: What are distribution requirements?